sedm0784/thereiclippedit/README.markdown

 ## What *Is* This?

-There, I Clipped It is an unholy amalgam of scripts, tools, and configuration settings that make it FAST and EASY to INSTANTLY squirt your clipboard from your iOS devices to your computers and vice versa.
+There, I Clipped It is a LIGHTWEIGHT but thoroughly UNHOLY amalgam of scripts, tools, and configuration settings that make it EASY to INSTANTLY squirt your clipboard from your iOS devices to your computers and vice versa.

 I made it because it was fun to do, and in order to avoid having to be LOCKED IN to any of the numerous professional solutions for this problem<sup>\*</sup>.